 Veterans are sellers who have sold several homes in their lifetime (possibly an attorney or a former real estate agent).
 They have 90% of the home sale process under control and they are in no hurry to sell.
 They are OK with leaving a little money on the table.
 Offer them services and keep in touch with them.
 About 10% will list with you if you follow up.

 Unlike the veteran, the do-it-yourselfer doesn’t really have the experience or skills to sell their home.
 They actually do want to sell their home but believe that they can “figure it out.”
 The same way they “figured out” how to build their shoddy, non-permitted deck dangling from the back of the house.
 They are overconfident and want to save a buck.
-Move on from this type; they will waste your time and want a deeply discounted commission.
+Move on from this type—they will waste your time and want a deeply discounted commission.

 This seller has never sold a home before, or not in the recent past, and they don’t understand the home sale process, legal contracts, or the power of listing with an agent on the MLS.
 They thought that selling their home is as easy as placing a sign in their yard.
 They want to do the right thing for themselves and others, but don’t understand the process.
-These are the people you are looking for.

 How to Start Listing FSBOs Today